Why do Tree Swallows use nest boxes?

 - Roughened, kerfed, or cleated front interiors to provide nestling footholds.

 - No outside perches at the entrance holes that could aid predators.

 WARNING!
 DON'T MAKE OR BUY BOXES THAT ARE TOO SMALL!

 - Many published box plans and boxes sold in stores are intended for bluebirds,

 which although larger than swallows average fewer nestlings per brood.

-well-intended but futile attempt to prevent box use by House Sparrows.
+boxes in a well-intended but futile attempt to prevent box use by House

 - DON'T use these boxes for Tree Swallows!
-They often have interior
+They have interiors that are

 - You may meet people who say the small bluebird boxes are just fine for Tree